LaToya London: 2010-present: Urban Punk

 London joined with hip-hop artist H2O in 2010 to form the group Urban Punk, producing music that combines Europop melodies with hip-hop rhythms.
-They have released two tracks, "Around the World" and "Twisted".
+They released two tracks, "Around the World" and "Twisted".

 In June 2013, London joined the cast of the Carolina Opry in Myrtle Beach, South Carolina.

 London has starred in a number of national tours, including Redemption of a Dogg, and Tyler Perry's Madea on the Run, as well as regional productions, including Silence!
 The Musical and as Shug Avery in Celebration Theatre's production of The Color Purple.
 She was the lead in the U.S. regional debut of The Bodyguard, a musical based on the 1992 film.

 Personal life

 London suffered a setback when she had to pull out of the VH1 Soul Tour with Jaguar Wright and Kindred due to a "family emergency."
 Additionally, when Ebony magazine named her one of the hottest African American bachelorettes in America in its July 2005 issue, speculation about the state of her marriage sparked off.
 While she was on American Idol, she proudly stated that she was married and had stepchildren.
 She later confirmed that she and her husband had divorced.